endbasic/endbasic/std/src/lang.md

     PRINT my_function(FALSE, 8)  ' Prints 1.1.

 Global variables can be defined via the `DIM SHARED` keyword.
 See the "Variables" help topic for details.

+# Subroutines

+User-defined subroutines

+To define a subroutine (also known as procedure or command), use the `SUB` keyword followed by an arbitrary list of argument definitions.
+Argument declarations can use type annotations or `AS type` suffixes to define their types, but not both in a single argument:

+    SUB my_command(b AS BOOLEAN, i%)
+        IF b THEN PRINT i * 2.3 ELSE PRINT 1.1
+    END SUB

+    my_command TRUE, 5  ' Prints 11.5.
+    my_command FALSE, 8  ' Prints 1.1.

+Global variables can be defined via the `DIM SHARED` keyword.
+See the "Variables" help topic for details.